Azure/missionlz-edge/docs/Deployment_container_setup.md

 - The easiest way to accomplish this task would be use the Azure Stack Hub syndication tool which runs on Windows to select items you want to move into ASH and can download then import.
 This is the same tool, although slightly modified to run on Linux that is used in this container process except it doesn't allow you to run the 'Select items' capability.

-- `./artifacts/defaultMlzMarketPlaceItems.txt` host the required by MLZ list of marketplace items.
+- `./artifacts/defaultMlzMarketPlaceItems.txt` contains the list of Marketplace items required to deploy MLZ on Azure Stack Hub.
 Modify this list either in the source repo which then requires a new container to be built or inside the container using `vi ./artifacts/defaultMlzMarketPlaceItems.txt`.

-*Note: the items are separated by new line and are in the resource ID format `/subscriptions/<subscription>/resourceGroups/<resourcegroup>/providers/Microsoft.AzureStack/registrations/<registration>/products/f5-networks.f5-big-ip-bestf5-bigip-virtual-edition-best-byol-13.1.100000`.
+  >**NOTE**: Each item in the `./artifacts/defaultMlzMarketPlaceItems.txt` file is separated by new line and is in the resource ID format `/subscriptions/<subscription>/resourceGroups/<resourcegroup>/providers/Microsoft.AzureStack/registrations/<registration>/products/f5-networks.f5-big-ip-bestf5-bigip-virtual-edition-best-byol-13.1.100000`.
+  >
-Leave the variables for \<subscription\> and \<registration\> as is since the script replaces these based on the credentials you enter.*
+  >**NOTE**: Do not edit the variables for \<subscription\> and \<registration\> because the script replaces them with values at execution time.

 - An additional model to undertake would be combine both efforts, the easy method using the windows tooling to create a directory of items and then move that directory into the artifacts folder prior to building the container.
 At this point the 'download' process would not need to be run since it is already completed so only the 'import' process should run to move into ASH.